prust/svg-drawing/README.md

 ## Known Bugs

 There is one known bug: occasionally when clicking, the click doesn't register (doesn't add a point).
 I haven't been able to reproduce it consistently enough to know exactly why.
-I tried changing my click handler from the `svg` element to the `document` element, but the bug persists.
+I tried changing my click handler from the `svg` element to the `document` element, but that didn't fix the problem.

 ## Drawing Functionality Ideas